HelmerDenDekker/HelmerDenDekker.github.io/docs/howto/startnewproject.md

 ### Step 4 Add to source control

-In VS, log into github, and click add to source control, by default it will create a new repo and all
+In VS, log into GitHub, and click add to source control, by default it will create a new repo and all

 ## Resources